GoodRelax/articles/cheat-sheet-for-class-disgram/article_en.md

 For example:

-> “PaymentData depends on Repository”
+> “PaymentData refers to Repository”

 If you can read it like this, you immediately feel something is wrong.